dabramovitch/condensed-metaphysics/_posts/2021-07-17-Fascinations-Forgotten.md

 As an aside: that November, and a few months that followed, were probably when I was closest to that (third, physicist) friend.
 We saw each other after (and lived in adjacent rooms for a year), but talked infrequently and with a distance.
 For the third time in as many paragraphs, friendships and fascinations became part of the past together.

+In 2021 hindsight, maybe it should be clear that DFT would draw me in.
+As a 16 year old in honors chemistry, perhaps the most formative class of my high school days, I remember pouring over tables of formation enthalpies, fascinated by whatever in the electrons' ground state led to those energies.